dojo/docs/dojox/grid/EnhancedGrid/plugins/Cookie.rst

 ==============  ==================  ==========================  ==============================================================================================

 getCookieEnabled(cookieName):
-	Check whether the cookie support of a paticular grid feature is enabled.
+	Check whether the cookie support of a particular grid feature is enabled.

 ==============  ==================  ==========================  ==============================================================================================
 Arguments       Type                Optional/Mandatory          Description